 Many rented rooms and apartments in Dublin come furnished, but not all of them.
 If you need to buy furniture, there are secondhand furniture dealers across Dublin – many of which are run by charities.

-The likes of Oxfam, NCBI and Age Action all offer furniture for a fair price and funds go toward good causes.
+The likes of Oxfam, Vision Ireland (formerly NCBI) and Age Action all offer furniture for a fair price and funds go toward good causes.
 They all have city centre locations too.
 The area around Camden Street and Francis Street in the Liberties is worth checking out.

 Rent can vary widely between different types of accommodation.
 In general, sharing with others is cheaper than living alone.
 While living in an apartment is cheaper than a house.